ocoffey/Syntax-Sheets/C/2_Data_Types.md

 ## Variables

 Variables are containers for values that we wish to manipulate.
 Think over to math classes, where you have to solve for x or y.
 In this scenario, x and y are containers for data! <br>
-* When a variable is declared, we are telling our computer "make room large enough for this type of data, and keep that spot open!".
+- When a variable is **declared**, we are telling our computer "make room large enough for this type of data, and keep that spot open!".
 This space is made in your computers RAM (Random Access Memory).
-* When a variable is initialized, we are actively assigning a value to that variable.
+- When a variable is **initialized**, we are actively assigning a value to that variable.
 > Most of the time in other languages, we would declare and initialize within the same line.
-The C language likes to have all the variables you will use at least declared at the top of your function, and then initializing/using them afterwards.
+The C language likes to have all the variables you will use at least declared at the top of your function, and then initializing/manipulating them afterwards.

 ## Integers (Non-Fractional, Non-Decimal Numbers)